MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 }
 ```

-As you can see, each response instance can be accessed based on the order it was added to the pool.
-If you wish, you can name the requests using the `as` method, which allows you to access the corresponding responses by name.
+As you can see, each response instance is accessible based on the order in which it was added to the response collection.
+If you want, you can name the requests by giving the `add` method a name, which will allow you to access the corresponding responses by name.

 ### Example
 ```php